Michael Trotobas: Weaknesses

 SOE networks were more secure in rural areas which had a much lighter presence of German soldiers and milice, the pro-German French militia, than industrial cities such as Lille, especially as Lille was near the coastline that was a likely spot for an allied invasion of France.
 The dense population and large German presence near Lille made it an especially dangerous place to work.
 It was also difficult to find isolated rural sites for clandestine air drops of arms and equipment.
 The RAF was reluctant to undertake supply missions near Lille due to the heavy volume of anti-aircraft fire that greeted its aircraft.
 The distant sites of the air drops meant that the Farmer circuit had to transport supplies by road to its scattered groups, a hazardous undertaking.
 Moreover, communications with London were difficult and infrequent.
 The wireless operator assigned to Farmer, Arthur Staggs, proved to be of little use due to a defective radio and, until it was replaced, had to rely on neighbouring circuits to make contact with London and receive the vital messages needed to enable parachute drops of explosives and supplies.
 For communication, arms, supplies, and money Trotobas was initially forced to rely on what the Prosper network in Paris would give him.
 Later, wireless operator Yolande Beekman of the Musician network located in Saint-Quentin, a hazardous journey of 60 km south of Lille, communicated with London for the Farmer network.
 Due to the problem with communications, the first airdrop of supplies for the Farmer network was not until 13 April 1943.

 Most successful SOE agents maintained a low profile, but Trotobas had both notoriety and a penchant for risk taking.
 He frequented bars, sought out women companions, and spent freely.
 Often while drinking he would leave the bar and go out to the street and fire his Sten gun into the air to unnerve the German soldiers in the town.
 A close associate told the story of how he once confronted a German officer in a jewelry store, displayed the two revolvers he carried, and challenged the officer to try to oppose him.
 The German declined the challenge.

 Downfall

-On 23 June 1943, a young SOE agent and saboteur named Francois Reeve, code named "Olivier," joined Trotobas in Lille.
+On 23 June 1943, a young SOE agent and saboteur named François Reeve, code named "Olivier," joined Trotobas in Lille.
 Trotobas assigned him to take charge of the Arras sector of the Farmer network, but Reeve upset the tight-knit group heading the Farmer network.
 Reeve was described by Trotobas's deputy Pierre Séailles as "not up to the job" and by others as "boastful and vain, not particularly intelligent" and jealous of the reputation of Trotobas.
 He was also called "the human arsenal" for his habit of carrying two or three revolvers on his person.
 Also in June came the destruction of the Prosper network in Paris by the Germans.
 Prosper was the largest SOE network in France and its demise eliminated many of the people and resources needed by SOE networks in northern France.